Chocolate Drip Cake

 I find this recipe turns out best with semi-sweet chocolate chips, but you can use milk or dark chocolate chips if that’s what you have on hand.

-Different types of chocolate have different amounts of cocoa butter in them, which impact their consistency once they’re melted down.
+Different types of chocolate have different amounts of cocoa butter in them, which impacts their consistency once they’re melted down.

 You may have noticed that dark chocolate seems thinner than milk or white chocolate when melted.

-If you want to use dark chocolate, I recommend adding in an extra tablespoon of chocolate chips, to help thicken the mixture slightly to prevent runaway drips.
+If you want to use dark chocolate, I recommend adding an extra tablespoon of chocolate chips to help thicken the mixture slightly to prevent runaway drips.

 These are general guidelines that should work with most types of chocolate, but different brands do have different cocoa percentages!
 So, make additional adjustments as needed as you perform the test drips (more on that below!).